 After Jesus hung on the cross for six hours and was about to die, he cried out with a loud voice, “My God, my God, why have you forsaken me?”
 (Mt 27.46/Mk 15.34).
-When he said that, Jesus was quoting the beginning of Psalm 22 in the Bible’s Old Testament.
+When Jesus said that, he was quoting the beginning of Psalm 22 in the Bible’s Old Testament.
 King David wrote this psalm, and the New Testament often applies portions of it to Jesus’ crucifixion.
 A good study reference Bible shows this.
-There are two theological issues which arise concerning this outcry by the crucified, dying Jesus.
+There are two theological issues which arise concerning this outcry by the crucified, dying Jesus, “My God, my God, why have you forsaken me?”

-The first theological issue is indicated by Bible scholar Colin Brown when he says of this dereliction cry of Jesus, “From earliest times the cry has been felt to raise problems for Christology.”
+The first theological issue that arises from this dereliction cry of Jesus is indicated by Bible scholar Colin Brown when he says of it, “From earliest times the cry has been felt to raise problems for Christology.”
 What problems?
 Mainly, the post-apostolic, institutional church has always said both God the Father and Jesus are God.
 In 325 at the Council of Nicea, called the First Ecumenical Council, the Catholic Church officially declared in its Nicene Creed that Jesus was “fully God of fully God.”
 This means God the Father and Jesus the Son are co-equal and co-eternal.
 And in 381 at the Council of Constantinople, called the Second Ecumenical Council, the Catholic Church officially declared for the first time what came to be called “the doctrine of the Trinity.”
 (Many Christians, and not a few scholars, err in thinking that it was established at the Council of Nicea.)
 This means that God the Father, Jesus the Son, and the Holy Spirit are each a hypostasis in the Greek language, which we in our English language call a “person,” but that does not quite reflect the meaning of hypostasis, which is “substance.”
 Thus, the Church doctrine of the Trinity in modern terms is that these three persons are one God in essence, and all three persons are co-equal and co-eternal.
 Thus, the Church says each member of this Trinity is God, yet they do not constitute three Gods.